Scroti/proiectInfotech/Readme.md

 # CioCio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.1.
+This project is meant to serve for Discover the Future contest.

 ## Development server